Yellow-Jacket-Trainers/pokemon-frontend/userstories.md

 ##### Feature Tasks:

-- Pokemon cards will render in the carousel with preview images from the PokemonTCGapi.
+- Render Pokemon cards in the carousel with preview images from the PokemonTCGapi.
 - When a card is selected by the user, a full size image will display.
 - The image of the Pokemon will have basic relevant stats: attack, hp, type and weaknesses.
 - STRETCH: the cards are ordered in the carousel in terms of rarity.